nverses/envelope/README.md

 In most cases, it should be sufficient to `git clone` this repo, and run inside the `envelope` directory.

+You will also need the following python packages:
+    - pandas
+    - scipy
+    - pytest

 ```
 cmake -S . -B build